White-shoe firm: Usage

-The term originated in the Ivy League colleges and originally reflected a stereotype of old-line firms populated by White Anglo-Saxon Protestants (WASPs).
+The American term white-shoe first originated in Ivy League colleges, then reflecting a stereotype of East Coast old-line firms that were populated by White Anglo-Saxon Protestants (WASPs).
 The term historically had antisemitic connotations, as many of the New York firms known as white-shoe were considered inaccessible to Jewish lawyers until the 1960s.
 The phrase has since lost some of this connotation, but is still defined by Princeton University's WordNet as "denoting a company or law firm owned and run by members of the WASP elite who are generally conservative".
 Most white-shoe firms also excluded Roman Catholics.
 A 2010 column in The Economist described the term as synonymous with "big, old, east-coast and fairly traditional."
 In the 21st century, the term is sometimes used in a general sense to refer to firms that are perceived as prestigious or high-quality; it is also sometimes used in a derogatory manner to denote stodginess, elitism, or a lack of diversity.

 Examples

-The following U.S. firms are often referred to as being white-shoe firms:
+The following U.S. firms are often referred to in media as being white-shoe firms: